Why are we planting more trees on King William Street?

 What tree varieties will be planted?

-The proposed tree species include Corymbia Maculata and Melaleuca Linariifolia.
+The proposed tree species include Corymbia Maculata and Eucalyptus Torquata.
 The selection was based on their typical trunk size, canopy coverage and height.
-Consideration was also given to their suitability to the area in general and their ability to thrive within paved environments.
+Consideration has also given to their suitability for the area, their ability to thrive within the road environment and retaining consistency with the Stage 1 planting palette.

-The trees have been purchased from a nursery and the City is looking at planting early July 2025.
+The City is looking at planting in early July 2026.

 What will happen to my bin collection?